Schedule time on the Campus!

 - $65 application fee (check or credit card accepted).
 No application can be processed until the fee is received or a request for a waiver has been signed by the student’s secondary school guidance counselor and submitted.

-- The application: Students must apply directly through the Common Application website: Common Application
+- The application.
+Students must apply directly through the Common Application website.

-- Secondary School Report (see Common Application) filled out by secondary school guidance counselor (includes official high school transcript)
+- Secondary School Report (see Common Application) filled out by secondary school guidance counselor or school administrator (includes official high school transcript).

-- Midyear Report filled out by secondary school guidance counselor (see Common Application)
+- Midyear Report filled out by secondary school guidance counselor or school administrator

-- TOEFL scores for those for whom English is not their first language
+- TOEFL or IELTS scores for those for whom English is not their first language.

 If submitting an art portfolio (not required)